-On time delivery is a critical measure of a company’s efficiency and service in any industry.
-In today’s dynamic world, customers want to have their goods it right here, right now.
-Therefore, the final touch point in the supply chain represents your ability to fulfill your customer’s needs efficiently.
-It’s important for small businesses to deliver products on-time, as a good reputation is essential to their bottom-line.
+On-time delivery is critical to a company’s efficiency and service in any industry.
+Customers want to receive their goods as soon as possible in today’s technology-driven world.
+Therefore, the final touch point in the supply chain represents your ability to efficiently fulfill your customer’s needs.
+Small businesses must deliver products on time, as a good reputation is essential to your bottom line and customer loyalty.

-Regardless if you’re shipping to customers or businesses, delayed shipments are damaging.
+Whether you’re shipping to customers or businesses, delayed shipments are damaging.
 Late deliveries slow down supply chains and hurt customer relationships.
-In fact, 70% of consumers may not shop with a retailer again after receiving a late shipment, and 86% of consumers say their expectation for on-time delivery increases in peak seasons like the holiday shopping season.
+In fact, 17% of consumers may not shop with a retailer again after receiving one late shipment.
+In addition, over half of the consumers wouldn’t shop with a retailer after two or more late deliveries.

-With more competitors appearing at the market and increasing customers’ demands, high-level service is no longer optional.
-If you don’t adjust to the needs of the market, you will fall behind.
-There are many ways for small businesses to provide on-time shipping and deliver positive customer experience to their audience.
+High-level service is no longer optional, with more competitors appearing in the market and increasing customers’ demands.
+If you don’t adjust to the market’s needs, you will fall behind.
+There are many ways for small businesses to provide on-time shipping and deliver a positive customer experience to their audience.

 Are some of your inbound materials consistently delivered late or damaged?
-Are you delivering late to one of your customers more often than the others?
+Are later deliveries affecting some customers more often than others?
 Sometimes suppliers, customers, and freight carriers cause late deliveries.
-With the visibility you gain from a TMS, you can pinpoint which partners in your supply chain are causing trouble and work with them to fix it.
+With the visibility you gain from a transportation management system (TMS), you can pinpoint which partners in your supply chain are causing trouble and work with them to fix it.

-The way you ship items may be slowing down the transportation process and causing late deliveries.
-Dwell time, or how long a driver has to wait at your facility or location, is very important.
-If dwell time is too long, it may force the driver, due to hours of service rules, to take an extra day to arrive at the destination.
-Long dwell time will decrease a driver’s willingness to haul your freight, leaving you to work with carriers that have a bad history of drivers and trucks out of service.
+The methods you use to ship items may slow the transportation process and cause late deliveries.
+Dwell time is how long a driver must wait at your facility or location, which is very important.
+If the dwell time is too long, the driver must take an extra day to arrive at the destination due to hours-of-service rules.
+Long dwell times will decrease a driver’s willingness to haul your freight, leaving you to work with a horrible history carrier of drivers and trucks out of service.

-Small businesses normally ship through the less-than-truckload (LTL) shipping mode.
+Small businesses typically ship through the less-than-truckload (LTL) shipping mode.
 Although LTL shipping is convenient and fast, you are particularly sensitive to delays.
-LTL trailers are filled with multiple loads from different companies, so the route is longer, and more freight handling is required, which leads to a higher chance for damage.
-When you ship LTL, avoid delays and damage by ensuring there is a track and trace feature available, so you can keep an eye on your freight.
-It is also useful to properly schedule shipments, considering small disruptions that can cause delays.
+LTL trailers get filled with multiple loads from different companies, so the route is longer, and more freight handling is required, which leads to a higher chance of damage.
+When you ship LTL, avoid delays and damage by ensuring a track and trace feature is available to keep an eye on your freight.
+It’s also valuable for properly scheduling shipments, considering minor disruptions that can cause delays.

-Small businesses mostly rely on themselves in every aspect of the business.
-However, this may be a problem as it becomes impossible to control everything and demonstrate good results.
-To eliminate shipping delays and other disruptions, businesses outsource some of their logistics operations to third-party providers (3PL’s).
-3PL’s have proprietary technology and a large carrier capacity to put to work for you.
-This enables visibility into transportation and some of the lowest linehaul rates on the market.
+Small businesses mostly rely on themselves in every aspect of the company.
+However, this may be a problem as you may not have the staffing to coordinate an intricate supply chain and demonstrate promising results.
+Some businesses work with freight brokers at third-party logistics providers (3PLs) to eliminate shipping delays and other disruptions.
+Some 3PLs have proprietary technology and a large carrying capacity to assist your business, like PLS Logistics Services.
+These resources enable visibility into your transportation process and can result in some of the lowest linehaul rates on the market.
 These carriers are pre-qualified for safety and security, so you will experience less frequent disruptions.
-A 3PL’s expertise will help you increase shipment speed, reliability and reduce costs.
-Also, it will take care of transporting your goods while you focus on core competencies.
+A 3PL’s expertise will help you increase shipment speed and reliability and reduce costs.
+Also, it will take care of transporting your goods while you focus on other core competencies.

 While warning customers of an anticipated disruption won’t stop the shipment from being delayed, it can mitigate the negative impact on reputation and perceived service.
 Having track and trace features from a TMS will enable you to warn customers of late delivery.
-When your customers are made aware of a delay in shipping, they can make plans to notify their customers and/or prepare to receive the shipment at a different date, reducing the inefficiencies on their end.
+24% of online shopping customers say they’d most likely purchase from a company more than once that offers efficient shipment tracking.
+When your customers are made aware of a delay in shipping, they can make plans to notify their customers or prepare to receive the shipment at a different date, reducing the inefficiencies on their end.

-Ultimately, a good planning strategy and tracking technology will most benefit companies who want to ship faster.
+Ultimately, a good planning strategy and tracking technology will benefit companies that want to ship faster.
 Analyzing processes will help you understand the gaps and, therefore, will lead to the results.